Schweem/DATA3130-FinalProject/README.md

 # DATA3130-FinalProject
  Final project for databases for undergrad databases for data sceience.
 Built and deployed a couchDB with azure and docker.
 Built streamlit interface to visualize and communicate it.

+### Repo Layout
+- StreamlitApp contains the code required to run the front end.
+- DataLoading houses the CSV of the data used, as well as the python script for loading it into couchDB

 ### Data from Kaggle
 [Can be found here](https://www.kaggle.com/datasets/arslaan5/explore-car-performance-fuel-efficiency-data)